 This one is obvious, but it’s arguably the most important.

-The BOM contains critical information for the design of your assembly, including:
+The bill of materials, or BOM, contains critical information for the design of your electromechanical assembly, including:

 - Item number